Experienced data scientist and software engineer with 12 years spent designing, conducting, and

 through Amazon Web Services (AWS).

-Created a command line tool used by the NIH data archive to validate all data uploads, which
+Built a command line tool used by the NIH data archive to validate all data uploads, which

 ensures all submissions are provided automated suggestions for metadata improvements that enhance